David Brown Speedback

 The David Brown Speedback is a grand tourer produced by the British car manufacturer David Brown Automotive.
 It is the company's first model and was presented in April 2014 at the "Top Marques" show in Monaco.
 The Speedback is built in Silverstone, England.
+David Brown Automotive was dissolved in 2026, thereby ending the production run for the Speedback.

 Specifications

 The Speedback is based on the all-aluminum Jaguar XKR (XK150) platform and uses its V8 engine.
 The twin-scroll supercharged 5.0L AJ-V8 engine has a 92.5x93 mm bore and stroke, and produces 503 bhp.
 Power is sent to the rear wheels through a 6-speed ZF automatic transmission.
 The top speed is electronically limited to 250 km/h and the car can accelerate from zero to 100 km/h (62 mph) in 4.8 seconds.

 The Speedback is stylistically similar to the Aston Martin DB5 and DB6 and was designed by former Jaguar Land Rover designer Alan Mobberley.
 The bespoke body of each Speedback GT is produced using traditional coach building methods; the aluminium body panels are hand beaten and then rolled over an english wheel.
 The bucks over which the panels are beaten have been milled out using a 5-axis CNC milling machine from CAD data, obtained from the full-size design clay model.

 The car is available with either 2 or 2+2 seats.
 In the luggage compartment there is an additional folding bench, which can be folded out to the picnic.
 The carriage is 4.77 m long, including mirrors, 2.09 m wide and 1.32 m high.

-No more than 100 Speedback GTs will be built, priced at about £495,000.
+No more than 100 Speedback GTs were to be built, priced at about £495,000.

 At the 87th Geneva Motor Show in March 2017, the revised version of the Speedback GT was introduced.